 Prenuptial and Binding Financial Agreements

-Our family law solicitors are often contacted by couples who are about to be married for advice on the preparation of a “Prenuptial Agreement”.
+Our family law lawyers are often contacted by couples who are about to be married for advice on the preparation of a “Prenuptial Agreement”.
 Usually, one or both spouses are seeking to protect assets accumulated prior to the marriage from claims made by the other spouse if the relationship breaks up.
 Many people have the impression that such agreements can only be entered into at or about the time of the marriage and refer to this agreement as a “Prenup” or “Prenuptial Agreement”.
-The correct term used in family law is “Binding Financial Agreement”.
+The correct term used in Australian family law is “Binding Financial Agreement”.
 Such agreements may be prepared not only prior to the marriage but also during the marriage or after separation.
 It also similarly applies to de facto relationships.

 Who and when can a Binding Financial Agreement be entered into